0xmetaschool/Castle.ai/README.md

   - Reset position
   - Make Quick Saves
   - Load from Quick Saves
-  - Game state will be remembered unless the user resgins
+  - The game state will be remembered unless the user resigns

 ### Learning Openings